 - A schedule of completion for each of the corrections within a reasonable timeframe.

 Along with your CASp inspection report you will receive from the CASp a disability access inspection certificate and a notice about the safekeeping of CASp inspection reports.
 It is important that you try your best to adhere to the reasonable schedule to demonstrate your desire to achieve compliance.
 If you adhere to your correction schedule and a claim is filed against you, you may be eligible for reduced liability for statutory damages.
-If you have opted to correct all violations listed in the report within the 120 from the inspection, you are eligible for a grace period from liability for minimum statutory damages if a claim is filed against you on the inspected area.
+If you have opted to correct all violations listed in the report within the 120 days from the inspection, you are eligible for a grace period from liability for minimum statutory damages for the 120-day period if a claim is filed against you on those violations noted in your inspection report.

 What is "readily achievable barrier removal?"

 The ADA states that facilities constructed before January 26, 1992, must remove barriers to accessing goods and services that are "easily accomplishable and able to be carried out without much difficulty or expense."
 This requirement is known as "readily achievable barrier removal."
+If your facility pre-dates the enactment of the ADA and the public areas of your facility were not made accessible by a subsequent alteration, the ADA requires you to remove barriers that are readily achievable in all areas open to the public.
 An assessment of whether or not removal of barriers at a specific site is readily achievable is a detailed process that should take into consideration the following: